 In short, our goal is to mentor and champion the future leaders in wilderness stewardship for our nation.
 To date, we are working in partnership with the U. S. Forest Service, Aldo Leopold Wilderness Research Institute, Wilderness Society, DeVlieg Foundation, Patagonia, Montana Conservation Corps and a variety of private donors to implement this program.

-During the 2014 season, ten interns spent the summer working and training in the Selway-Bitterroot Wilderness and Frank Church-River of No Return Wilderness under the leadership of the SBFC and the Forest Service.
+During the 2015 season, ten interns will spend the summer working and training in the Selway-Bitterroot Wilderness and Frank Church-River of No Return Wilderness under the leadership of the SBFC, The Montana Conservation Corps and the Forest Service.

-***Follow what our 2014 interns did during the field season on our new blog, The Ranger Rag.***
+***Follow what our 2015 interns are up to during the field season on our blog, The Ranger Rag.***